Zunaeed-Imran/Basic_Problem_solve/README.md

 - becouse it's changeable
 - practice branch practice alphabet with if else or condation.
 3. ASCI value see. using switch statement.
+4. Uppercase, Lowercase or special character.
-4. Check The input is Uppercase or lowercase or Special Character.
+- will show the input is uppercase or lowercase or special charracter.